deeplearning4j/deeplearning4j/ADRs/0015 - Unified Resource Manager.md

-Note that in order to avoid maintenance burdens md5 checksum verification will be optional.
-By default, if a resource returns null or an empty string verification will not be performed.
+Note that in order to avoid maintenance burdens md5 checksum verification is optional.
+By default, if a resource returns null or an empty string verification is not be performed.
 This distinction is important for resource types such as test resources vs end user assets like pretrained model weights.